 Then, open the bag and push the ends inside to make it about half its size.

-I have included a printable of the donkey head we used.
+I have included a free printable of the donkey head we used.
 Simply print on light colored cardstock and cut out.
 I added some details to the head by drawing a nose, mouth and some lines on the ears.
 The kids had fun coloring the donkey heads with crayons.
-They both went with rainbow colored heads.
+They both went with rainbow colored heads because why not?

 When the donkey face is colored, your child will glue on some googly eyes.